solo-io/workshops/istio-basics/03-add-services-to-mesh.md

 TODO: add some content for prometheus and connect it to generate alerts.

-## Propogate Trace Headers

-TODO: check if the sample services already propogate trace headers.
-If not, we need to add code to do it.

 ## Next lab
 Congratulations, you have added the sample application successfully to Istio service mesh and observed the services' communications.
-We'll explore securing these services in the mesh in the [next lab](./04-secure-services-with-istio.md).
+You have observed the secure communication among your services and how much time each request spent.
+We'll explore securing these services with declarative policies in the Istio service mesh in the [next lab](./04-secure-services-with-istio.md).